defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 Detection Server could reliably serve thousands or more users.
-- If the wallet's chosen Detection Server goes down, or the user switches Detection Servers, the new Detection Server will have to perform trial-detection (a linear scan over all transactions) on the user's behalf until the user updates their addresses.
+- If the wallet's chosen Detection Server goes down, or the user switches Detection Servers, the new Detection Server will have to perform trial-detection (a linear scan over all new transactions) on the user's behalf until the user updates their addresses.
 - At least one of the Mix Authorities must be operational, otherwise wallets must find their transactions by downloading everything and using trial-decryption.
+- The wallet must still update the witnesses for their unspent notes as usual.
+- The sizes of addresses and transactions are moderately increased.

 #### Privacy Properties